 The new-written play breaks from previous performances of the tale that simplified the story of clans engaged in conflict while industrialism transformed south-central Appalachia.

-“There has always been interest in us doing a Hatfield-McCoy show at the park: there just hasn’t been the right script — until now,” O’Briant said.
+“There has always been an interest in us doing a Hatfield-McCoy show at the park: there just hasn’t been the right script—until now,” O’Briant said.

 “This script delivers a summation of the entire saga — replete with all the significant milestones — so that audiences can walk away with a full understanding of the big picture,” Allen said.